unesco-iesalc/listplugins/README.md

 # listplugins
 Moodle tool that list in command line all the dirs where are plugins located.
 Useful for automate upgrades

-This is an example of a sh script tha uses this plugin;
+This is an example of a bash script tha uses this plugin;
 ```bash
 newmoodledir=/home/cvicente/moodledev/moodlenew
 moodledir=/home/cvicente/moodledev/moodle